 These elements of the costs and benefits of DAFs are combined by constructing an imaginary DAF account that represents all the qualities of DAFs on average.
-The account earns a tax benefit immediately and accumulates investment returns for three to four years before the balance of money in the account is taken from inventory and invested in a charity.
+The account earns a tax benefit immediately and accumulates investment income for 3 to 4 years before the balance of money in the account is taken from inventory and invested in a charity.
 The exercise is then to bound the costs and benefits by considering optimistic and pessimistic cases.
-On the cost side, we focus solely the compositional effect of giving the same amount as without

-DAFs, but doing so with more noncash gifts.
+We can think of the bounds as considering the two effects of DAFs separately.
+First, on the cost side, we focus solely the compositional effect of giving the same amount as without DAFs, but doing so with more non-cash gifts.
 This bounds the potential loss from DAFs.
-On the benefits side we assume that policy does indeed stimulate more giving when people switch to using DAFs.
+Second, we focus solely on the benefits side by assuming that policy does indeed stimulate more giving when people switch to using DAFs.
 We then bound the gains by finding the level of giving that DAFs would need to inspire in order for the new giving to exceed the new tax costs (on both the original level of giving and the policy-induced new giving).

-This exercise showed that, at a preferred discount rate of 7%, every \$1,000 dollars given through DAFs cost the government about \$80 more in lost tax revenue, an 18.4% increase over non-DAF giving.
+This exercise showed that, at a preferred discount rate of 7%, every \$1000 dollars given through DAFs cost the government about \$80 more in lost tax revenue, an 18.4% increase over non-DAF giving.
 If the discount rate is adjusted to 10% to account for the likely case that charitable investments have greater social returns than average capital investments, the estimated added costs of DAFs rises to \$123, a nearly 32% increase.
-Turning to the minimum bound on the benefits of DAFs, under the 7% discount rate, the analysis indicates a 16% to 21% increase in giving would be required by DAF donors for the benefits of increased giving to exceed the cost of forgone tax revenues.
+Turning to the minimum bound on the benefits of DAFs, under the 7% discount rate, the analysis indicates a 16% to 21% increase in giving would be required by DAF donors for the benefits of increased giving to exceed the cost of foregone tax revenues.

 To get a sense of how attainable these changes in giving might be, I explored how DAF giving responded to the 2013 tax changes.
 Did it show a considerable increase in dollars donated, or did it encourage more use of DAFs for minimizing taxes?
 The data indicate that the level of giving was only mildly affected by the tax change.
-By contrast, there was a significant shift toward more noncash giving among DAF account holders.
+By contrast, there was a significant shift toward more non-cash giving among DAF account holders.
 This was compounded by a doubling or tripling of the rate at which new DAF accounts were opened.
-These point to tax minimizing rather than increasing giving as the primary consequence of the usage of Donor-Advised Funds.
+These point to tax minimizing rather than increasing giving as the primary consequence of the usage of Donor Advised Funds.

-The predominance of the evidence, therefore, suggests that Donor-Advised Funds are unlikely to stimulate more new giving than they cost in forgone tax revenues.
-Policies that might increase the net benefits of DAFs include limiting the tax advantage of giving of noncash assets, requiring noncash contributions to DAFs be paired with additional cash contributions, and decreasing the shelf-life of DAF donations.
+The predominance of the evidence, therefore, suggests that Donor Advised Funds are unlikely to stimulate more new giving than they cost in foregone tax revenues.
+Policies that might increase the net benefits of DAFs include limiting the tax advantage of giving of non-cash assets, requiring non-cash contributions to DAFs be paired with additional cash contributions, and decreasing the shelf-life of DAF donations.